InfinityVM/InfinityVM/book/src/integration/offchain.md

 - writing your app contract (interfaces isValidSignature() offchainrequester singleoffchainsigner etc.)
 - basic testing using infinity foundry template
 - app server idea and stateful offchain jobs (with high-level diagram of STF) and state hash in job request and statefulconsumer interface

-Offchain job requests are are triggered by sending a request directly to a coprocessor node's [`SubmitJob` endpoint](../coprocessor/api.md#coprocessor_nodev1coprocessornodesubmitjob).
-The result will be submitted onchain and can also be queried directly from the coprocessor node via the [`GetResult` endpoint](../coprocessor/api.md#coprocessor_nodev1coprocessornodegetresult).

-Offchain job requests can either be user initiated or service initiated.
-In the latter, there is a class of applications that run as real time servers with core state transition function (STFs) packaged up in InfinityVM programs.
-The servers will process user requests real time and have a background task that regularly batches STF inputs and submits them to the coprocessor node as a Job request.
-The results and are then submitted onchain and immediately usable by all other applications.
-The CLOB example illustrate

-These servers can accept and process user requests in real-time, and regularly batch inputs and submit them to the InfinityVM coprocessor as an offchain request.
-You can write some state transition function in your zkVM program which performs compute on each batch of inputs.
-The results are finally submitted onchain and immediately usable by the app.
-An example of this is shown in the [Offchain Example: CLOB](./clob.md) section.